Last Updated on

 Key takeaways:

-The Black Friday statistics in this article shine a light on how the days following Thanksgiving have grown to become the most important period of the year for retailers.
+The latest Black Friday statistics shine a light on how the days following Thanksgiving have grown to become the most important period of the year for retailers.

 We’ve almost come to think of Thanksgiving as the day before Black Friday, rather than the other way around.